skoppisetty/SimpleDb/README.md

 	o catalog_path -- this stores the catalog file path.
 By default this is set to "source" folder.

-Results with 1G Data for PART 1
+Results with 1G Data
 =========

-suresh@suresh-Lenovo-G580:~/SimpleDb/bin$ sh sorttest.sh
+TestCase 1 Results:

 ** IMPORTANT: MAKE SURE THE INFORMATION BELOW IS CORRECT ** catalog location: 	../source/catalog